npu-ius-lab/MoNA-Bench/README.md

 # MoNA Bench
 A benchmark for monocular depth estimation in unmanned aircraft autonomous navigation, supporting obstacle avoidance and safe target tracking.
 The experiment videos are available [here](https://space.bilibili.com/1622930364/channel/seriesdetail?sid=3890110).

+Our work has already been accepted by ***Drones*** and is open access at this [link](https://www.mdpi.com/2504-446X/8/2/66).
 Our previous work received the best poster award at [ICAUS2022](https://link.springer.com/chapter/10.1007/978-981-99-0479-2_347).
 The old version of source code can be found [here](https://github.com/YongzhouPan/Mono-Navigation).

 <!-- ## Table of Contents
 * __[Introduction](#introduction)__